constanza101/Frontend-test-MF-PWA/README.md

 * **Chrome:**
 --
 The "add to home screen" feature is not yet very much known among mobile users, so most people will not know that they can add your app to their homescreen to be able to use it the way they use natve apps.
-We can help them do this, adding a "add to home screen button"
+We can help them do this, adding a "add to home screen button".

-  * On mobile, Chrome will generate a [WebAPK (android)](https://developers.google.com/web/fundamentals/integration/webapks), creating an even more integrated experience for your users.
+  * **On mobile**, Chrome will generate a [WebAPK (android)](https://developers.google.com/web/fundamentals/integration/webapks), creating an even more integrated experience for your users.
-  * On desktop, your app will installed, and run in an [app window](https://developers.google.com/web/progressive-web-apps/desktop#app-window).
+  * **On desktop**, your app will installed, and run in an [app window](https://developers.google.com/web/progressive-web-apps/desktop#app-window).

 * **Required manifest properties**

-To prompt the user to install your **native app**, you need to add two properties to your web app **manifest**, `prefer_related_applications` (set to true for native apps) and `related_applications`:
+To prompt the user to install your **native app**, you need to add two properties to your web app **manifest**:

+ `prefer_related_applications` (set to true for native apps) and `related_applications`:

 ```
 "prefer_related_applications": false,